gragra33/Blazing.Mediator/docs/MEDIATOR_NOTIFICATION_GUIDE.md

 -   **Zero Configuration**: Handlers are discovered and registered automatically
 -   **Convention-Based**: Follows standard DI patterns and conventions
--   **Type Safety**: Strongly typed handler interfaces with compile-time checking
+-   **Compile-Time Safety**: Strongly typed handler interfaces with compile-time checking
 -   **Separation of Concerns**: Each handler focuses on a single notification type
 -   **Testability**: Easy to unit test individual handlers in isolation
 -   **Scalability**: Automatic registration scales with application growth